mc1arke/sonarqube-community-branch-plugin/README.md

 version is not guaranteed to work, nor are newer SonarQube versions guaranteed to work with previous plugin versions.

+**WARNING:** The versions 25.x up until the version published in June 2026 will run with JAVA 17, later versions will require JAVA 21 (also on the client/scanner side).

 # Features

 The plugin is intended to support the